Skip to content

 Key behaviors:

-• Lock-free queue depth: An AtomicUsize counter tracks queue depth on the hot try_send path without acquiring the health mutex.
+• Lock-free queue depth — an AtomicUsize counter tracks queue depth on the hot try_send path without acquiring the health mutex.

-TaskEvent TypeDebounceCapacityPurpose
+TaskEvent typeDebounceCapacityPurpose

 EmbeddingTaskEmbeddingEventConfigurable256Index page content into embedding vectors